mykalamos/Programming/Garbage_Collection.md

 Solution
 --------
 - Garbage Collector
-- Developer does not have free memory
+- Developer does not have to free memory
 - Efficient allocation on heap
 - Memory reclamation
 - Memory safety - objects cant access allocation of anoher object